microsoft/moaw/workshops/fabric-e2e-rag/workshop.md

     return result
 ```

-This function first gets a context for the user's question, which is basically a list of document chunks that are relevant to the user's question.
-It then uses the context to create a prompt and then uses the prompt to get a response from the model.

-> [!WARNING]
+> [!NOTE]
-> If you are using the Azure OpenAI resource deployed on Microsoft Azure you will need to provide the Key as well as the Deployment Name for the Azure OpenAI resource.
-To do this replace the `deploymentName` with the name of the deployment you created in the Azure OpenAI Studio and add the key as follows:
+> If you're using the Azure OpenAI resource deployed on Microsoft Azure, you will need to provide the key as well as the deployment name for the Azure OpenAI resource, using `setDeploymentName` and `setSubscriptionKey`:
 >
 > ```python
->   .setDeploymentName('gpt-35-turbo-16k')
+>     .setDeploymentName('YOUR-DEPLOYMENT_NAME')
->   .setSubscriptionKey(azure_openai_key)
+>     .setSubscriptionKey('YOUR-AZURE-OPENAI-KEY')
 > ```

 </div>

-Finally, we can call that function to get a response to a user's question:
+Finally, we can call that function with an example question to see the response:

 ```python
 user_question = "how do i make a booking?"